(Continued from Part 2)

 Hallucinogens, UFOs and Giant Snake Gods

 My friends told me of their Ayuausca experiences in the Colombian rain forest.
 Carlos was researching the drug for his Master’s thesis and Carla told me after taking the drug, a gigantic, much ‘larger than python’ snake slid and shook the forest and finally appeared in the clearing.
-That was before it told her to relax!
+It had the nerve to tell her to relax!

 I wondered if the ancient Caribbeans spoke to intelligent reptilian or amphibious creatures while drug-taking.
 I thought of the amphibian and serpentine imagery in the archaeological museum and would later see more at the Montaine Museum of Anthropology in Havana and at the Mayan ruins of the Yucatan in Mexico (Another trip – see Exploring the Mysterious Mayan Coastline).

-Likewise, I wondered if the intelligent sea dwellers could have evolved into interdimensional travelers that step in and out of our reality.
+Likewise, I mused the intelligent sea dwellers had evolved into interdimensional travelers that step in and out of our reality.